 For athletes with limb deficiency, impaired muscle power or range of motion and impairments affecting co-ordination, such as uncoordinated and/or involuntary movements.
-The smaller the number, the more severe the degree of impairment.
+Each number indicates a different degree of activity limitation..

 SPORT CLASSES: TANDEM B

 Cyclists with a vision impairment race tandem with a sighted cycler (pilot) in front.
 Athletes with different degrees of visual impairment all compete together in one event.